wsaada19/CommunityQuests/README.md

     displayName: "&cZombie and Pig Slayer"
     type: mobkill # required, see type list for available types
     displayItem: ZOMBIE_HEAD # optional parameter to set the item used in GUIs for a given quest
+    worlds: # this parameter is optional, if included the quest will only occur in the specified worlds
+      - world
     entities: # This is an optional parameter, if it doesn't exist the quest will count ALL mob kills. entity reference: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html
       - Zombie
       - Pig